Bryce-Moore/ConMan/README.md

 ## Configuration

-The tool saves connection details in a hidden JSON file located at `~/.conman`.
+The tool saves connection details in a hidden JSON file located at `~/.conman`

-## Contributions

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue.

-## License

-[Add your license here]